Arthur Griffith: Posthumous commemoration

 The historian Diarmaid Ferriter considers that, though he had founded Sinn Féin, Griffith was 'quickly airbrushed' from Irish history.
 His widow had to beg his former colleagues for a pension, saying that he 'had made them all'.
 She considered that his grave plot was too modest and threatened to exhume his body.
 Only in 1968 was a plaque fixed on his former Clontarf home on St Lawrence Road.

-Griffith Barracks which is now Griffith College Dublin on South Circular Road, Dublin, Griffith Avenue in North Dublin, Griffith Park in Drumcondra and Arthur Griffith Park in Lucan, County Dublin are named after him.
+Griffith Barracks which is now Griffith College Dublin on South Circular Road, Dublin, Griffith Avenue in North Dublin, Griffith Park in Drumcondra and Arthur Griffith Park in Lucan, Dublin are named after him.
 An obelisk erected in 1950 in the grounds of Leinster House commemorates Griffith, as well as Michael Collins and Kevin O'Higgins.